Pages

 THE PAST AND PRESENT LIFE OF AN ABANDONED FARM

-Every morning, for years, I would drive past this abandoned farm.
+Every morning, for years now, I would drive past this abandoned farm on my way to work in Social Services for the County.
 I could have gone straight out to the highway and had a shorter commute to work, but I preferred to go the scenic route through a State Park that abuts our farm.
 When I would come upon this farm, I'd often pull over and imagine the good times and the bad times that this farm had probably seen over the years.
-From the broken sections of wire fences you could picture where the animals were kept, where the garden was planted and where the once pruned apple trees produced fresh apples for summer eating and canned apples for the long winter.
+From the broken sections of wire fences you could picture where the animals were kept, where the garden was vegetable garden was planted and where the once pruned apple trees produced fresh apples for summer eating and canned apples for the long winter.

 I'm sure there were happy times at this family farm.
 Celebrations when there was a good corn and bean crop, close times when there was a birth of a healthy child.
-Everyone running outside and throwing hands to the sky when a much needed rain shower would finally arrive during a dry season.
+Everyone running outside and throwing hands to the sky when a much-needed rain shower would finally arrive during a dry season.
 Fun times picking apples, pie making and putting up the sweet fruit for the longer winter months.
-Probably, but hopefully not, an equal amount of hard times and sad times were had there also.
-Extreme weather conditions that were so stressful both physically and mentally, fires in the home and in the barns where hay can smolder and destroy buildings and trap animals, and probably illnesses.
+Probably, but hopefully not, an equal number of hard times and sad times were had there also.
+Extreme weather conditions that were so stressful both physically and mentally, fires in the home and in the barns where hay can smolder and destroy buildings so easily.
+Sometimes trapping and killing animals, and probably illnesses both in the family and in the animals that they depended upon for milk, meat and income.
 The isolation due to hard conditions and really no time to be anywhere else, the sad deaths of young and old and crop destruction because of bugs, birds and deer.

 The house is located on the highest part of the property which saved the home from flooding when there were driving winds and rains and the water level rose in nearby rivers and lakes.
 This farm house felt every drop of rain, every strike of lightening and thunder clap and received a ruthless beating from hail storms.
 It is still standing strong having survived years of winds that ranged from warm summer breezes to strong relentless blasts of tornado strength winds.